Robert Berdella: 4315 Charlotte Street

 In 1969, Berdella voluntarily withdrew from KCAI after receiving harsh criticism from college administrators for killing and cooking a duck for the sake of art.
 He chose to remain in Kansas City and in September of that year, he moved into an address within the Hyde Park district: 4315 Charlotte Street.
 By this stage, Berdella had been openly gay for several years.
 He began spending much of his free time with male prostitutes, drug addicts, petty criminals, and runaways.
-Berdella would typically befriend these individuals, then try to help free them from their drug addictions or criminal lifestyles, although he was adamant that, throughout much of the 1970s, he had no physical contact whatsoever with any of them.
+Berdella would typically befriend these individuals, then "try to help free them from their drug addictions or criminal lifestyles", though he was adamant that, throughout much of the 1970s, he had no physical contact whatsoever with any of them.

-To several of his neighbors, Berdella stated he gradually almost felt like a foster parent to many of these youths.
-By the early 1980s, many of his older acquaintances had ceased any form of social contact with him, with Berdella increasingly relying on these young men as a source of companionship and friendship.
+To several of his neighbors, Berdella stated that he felt almost like a foster parent to many of these youths.
+By the early 1980s, many of his older acquaintances had ceased having any form of social contact with him.
+Berdella increasingly relied on these young men as a source of companionship and friendship.
 He would later claim to have become increasingly frustrated that many of these individuals were ignorant of his efforts to help steer them away from self-destructive behavior.

-Despite these later claims to investigators, Berdella would often engage in sexual relations with the men he befriended, and would establish a degree of control over themin part to engage in these sexual relationsvia methods such as loaning them money and allowing them to live rent free at his house for periods of time.
+Despite these later claims, Berdella would often engage in sexual relations with the men he befriended, and would establish a degree of control over them, in part to engage in these sexual relations, by loaning them money and allowing them to live rent-free at his house for periods of time.